 Best medicine for cough:

 Coughs can be caused by a variety of factors, including colds, flu, sinus infections, and allergies.
-Over-the-counter (OTC) medications can help relieve cough symptoms:
+Over-the-counter (OTC) here are some best medicines for these symptoms that can help relieve cough:

 Dextromethorphan (DXM): Dextromethorphan is a cough suppressant that works by reducing the cough reflex in the brain.
 It is widely available in OTC cough medicines, such as Robitussin.